Jens Lehmann sacked by Hertha Berlin over racist message

 Lehmann appeared to accidentally send a WhatsApp text to Aogo, who posted a screenshot of the image via Instagram and captioned it: "Wow, are you serious?
 This message was probably not meant for me."

-Hertha parted company with Lehmann on Wednesday and president Werner Gegenbauer said: "Such statements are in no way representative of the values that Hertha stands for.
+Hertha parted company with Lehmann and president Werner Gegenbauer said: "Such statements are in no way representative of the values that Hertha stands for.

 "We distance ourselves from all forms of racism and welcome the action taken by TENNOR Holding."